Columbia-DESDR/columbia-desdr.github.io/README.md

 # DESDR Main Website

-A React-based website for the Data for Evidence-based Solutions for Development and Resilience (DESDR) project at Columbia University.
+A React-based website for the Decision Engine for Socioeconomic Disaster Risk (DESDR).

 ## Quick Start